 The church/school telephone number is (703) 892-4846.
 Teachers and students should not receive phone calls during class time except in an emergency.
 Messages for teachers during the school day will be forwarded to their voicemail.
-Students are only allowed use of the telephone when absolutely necessary with permission from a teacher or one of the office staff.
-Cell phones are not to be used at school.
-Any cell phones out or used at school will be confiscated and returned to a parent.
+Students are only allowed use of the telephone when necessary, with permission from a teacher or one of the office staff.